gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Set-AIPScannerConfiguration.md

 ```

 ### -Type
-Specifies whether the scanner maintains a list of previously scanned files so it can scan only new or modified files since the service started, using the same Azure Information Protection policy that was downloaded when the service started.
+Specifies whether the scanner maintains a list of previously scanned files so it can scan only new or modified files since the service started.
 This is the default behavior.

 If this list is not maintained, all files in the specified data repositories are scanned with each scanning cycle.
-In this case, before the scanner repeats the cycle, it first checks whether there are any changes to the Azure Information Protection policy and downloads any changes.

 - Incremental: The scanner maintains a list of previously scanned files so it can scan only new or modified files.
-The Azure Information Protection policy is not checked for changes.

-- Full: Each time the cycle finishes, the scanner checks for changes in the Azure Information Protection policy and downloads these if necessary.
-Then, all files in the specified data repositories are scanned again.
+- Full: Each time the cycle finishes, all files in the specified data repositories are scanned again.

 ```yaml